Discount Gambling

 2nd Nut Kicker on Unpaired Board (UTH)

-Posted in ultimate texas hold'em by stephenhow on January 31, 2010
+Posted in collusion, ultimate texas hold'em by stephenhow on January 31, 2010

 A lot of times when playing Ultimate Texas Hold’em, you’ll be faced with a 1x river call with a bare minimum kicker.
 It probably occurs to you that the strength of your call depends on how much of the board the other players have hit.
 For example, say you’re looking at 1x calling an unpaired board with 2nd nut kicker.
 Basic strategy says to call if it’s not a scare board, nor gutshot board, and there’s no possible flush on board, or if both your kickers play.
 (This situation occurs 1.3% of the time if you play basic strategy, and more frequently if you play less aggressively than basic strategy.)
 Your odds are better if the players at the table connected with the board (made a lot of pairs) than if everyone missed.
 I ran some simulations to quantify this effect, to show how you can use table information to improve this call.